 03 Why it moved — Caputo’s debt roadmap and a fresh spread low

-The through-line remains Milei’s programme: fiscal surpluses, dollar-buying by the central bank and a debt plan the market found credible, all pointing toward the investment-grade ambition Caputo set for the end of a potential second term.
+The through-line remains Milei’s programme: fiscal surpluses, dollar-buying by the central bank and a debt plan the market found credible.
+All of it points toward the investment-grade ambition Caputo set for the end of a potential second term.

 04 The day’s movers